-The adviser suggested that he would forward the relevant information to the officer and clerk after the meeting.
+The adviser said that he would forward the relevant information to the officer after the meeting.

-An independent adviser suggested that if agreed by Members, he felt it would be beneficial for officers to seek the minimum distribution units needed regarding Risk 13 as stated in Appendix 2 on page 40 of the agenda and continue to provide the engine growth by accumulation units.
+An independent adviser suggested that if agreed by Members, he felt it would be beneficial for officers to seek the minimum number of distribution units needed regarding Risk 13 as stated in Appendix 2 on page 40 of the agenda and continue to provide the growth through holding accumulation units.

 An officer responded that to his understanding the Council could opt for either distributing or non-distributing units.
-The best way of applying what the adviser had suggested was to make specific cash drawdowns as needed and not go into distribution.
+The best way of applying what the adviser had suggested was to make specific cash drawdowns as needed and not go into distribution units.
 The Chair, Councillor David Ashton cautioned about making the risk register too prescriptive.